OpenIn v4.3 Browser Extensions Settings window For Developers

 (function() {

-// the list of available apps to send link to
+// The list of available apps to send the link to.

-// if the source app (where the link is opened) is Slack,
+// If the source app is Slack, keep only Safari visible.

 if (ctx.getSourceApp().path.startsWith("/Applications/Slack.app")) {